 There is a wide range of careers to pursue in criminal justice.
 The University of North Carolina at Wilmington and the United States Department of Labor maintain websites containing detailed information on careers in criminal justice and career outlooks in the field.
 The following books may also be helpful: Your Criminal Justice Career: A Guidebook for Seeking Employment in Criminal Justice and Related Fields.

 Students can also attend career fairs and make contact with professionals in the field through internships or classes.
 Career and internship opportunities are also posted on bulletin boards in Baker Hall and the Student Reception and Resource Room in 135.

-Make an appointment to see a criminal justice advisor to review degree requirements and get instructions on how to change majors.
+Students with 40 credits or more should make an appointment to see a Criminal Justice Advisor to review degree requirements and get instructions on how to change majors.

 The College of Social Science offers two choices to students wishing to add criminal justice as their primary major.
 Students may either complete an additional major or opt to complete a second degree.
 In the case of an additional major, students only complete the requirements for that major; in the School of Criminal Justice, that is 30 credits in criminal justice coursework.
 Students completing an additional major do NOT receive a second diploma but it is noted on their final transcript.